 Unlike most in-studio bikes, the IC4 features an LCD display that tracks your distance, heart rate, time and RPMs.
 This is a huge plus for me.
 I love knowing my distance and regularly keep track of my RPMs during my spin workouts.
 The IC4 also comes with a pair of 3lb weights and a bluetooth heart rate monitor.

-I personally use SPD clip-in shoes, but Rick does not.
+I personally use SPD clip-in shoes, but my husband does not.
 What’s nice about the IC4 is the dual pedals.
 One side is SPD compatible, but when you flip the pedals over, the toe cages are available for those who don’t own spin shoes.

 As for streaming spin classes, it’s really simple!
-I was able to jump in on the 90-day free Peloton trial earlier this year.
+I was able to jump in on the 90-day free Peloton trial in 2020.
 Since then, I’ve been hooked on the platform.
 While they’re known for their spin classes, there’s truly something for everyone.
 I now stream spin, cardio, yoga and stretch classes regularly!
 The app is $12.99 a month.
 Truly a steal in my opinion when you can stream unlimited, from anywhere.
 I’ve also tried out a few local spin studio classes, too.

 My only complaint…

 The IC4 has been a great option for my workout needs, and I will definitely continue to use it, even when I feel comfortable going back to in-person workout classes.
 When I previously dreaded working out at home, and lacked motivation, now I love that the bike is right there and ready to use whenever I want.